Ronnie Edwards (footballer): Barnet

 Edwards joined Barnet at the age of nine, and progressed through the club's academy, captaining the under-18s.
 Aged sixteen, he made his senior debut when he captained a young Bees side in a Middlesex Senior Cup game against Staines Town on 17 December 2019.
 Four days later he made his league debut as a late substitute against Maidenhead United.
 He made five appearances for the Bees in the 2019–20 season.

 Peterborough United

-He joined Peterborough United after a successful trial against Peterborough Sports in August 2020.
+Edwards joined Peterborough United after a successful trial against Peterborough Sports in August 2020.
 He made his debut on 8 September 2020 in the EFL Trophy against Burton Albion.

 Edwards made his full league debut on 15 December 2020 in a 1–1 draw away to Milton Keynes Dons.

 The 2021–22 season saw Edwards establish himself in the first-team picture.
 Although the club suffered relegation from the Championship, the season proved a success on an individual level, winning four awards at the club's end of season awards, including the Player of the Season.

 Edwards was awarded the EFL Young Player of the Month for January 2024, registering his 100th league start for the club in the same month.
 He was a member of the Peterborough side that won the 2023–24 EFL Trophy, starting in the final at Wembley Stadium.